 We’ve not needed hookup since!

-So over the course of the day, we charge our batteries for longer.
+So, we charge our batteries for longer.

 - Wire your camper solar setup in series.

 - Wherever possible, use the same solar panels throughout the entire array.

 - If you must use a mix of panels, try to make them as close to each other’s specs as possible.
 Avoid putting a 50w 3A 18v panel with a 200w 9A, 21v panel.

 - If you have mixed panels, configure them to maximise the current by wiring appropriate pairs in series.